IN CONCERT: Getdown Services - Baby’s All Right, October 2nd 2025

 COME ON

-Between songs, the band’s banter felt unscripted, borderline domestic—like overhearing two friends tease each other during a road trip.
-It’s the same chemistry that anchors Crisps, their debut album—a brash catalog of dry British humor with a never-ending, irresistible groove.
+Between songs, the band’s banter felt unscripted, borderline domestic—like overhearing two friends tease each other mid-road trip.
+It’s the same chemistry that anchors Crisps, their debut album—an off-putting catalog of dry British humor with a never-ending, irresistible groove.
 Live, their songs unravel and rebuild themselves in real time, each one more chaotic than the last.

 Getdown Services at Baby’s All Right by Tommy Krause

 Layers of synths grew quiet as Josh stepped forward with his guitar, while Ben disappeared to side-stage.
-The humor of the previous tracks dissolved into softness as the hundreds of voices in the room sang along to the title lyric of the next track, “I Wish It Didn’t Bother Me.”
-Ben stood a few feet back as Josh performed the whole stripped back song, nodding his head and whispering the lyrics as he watched his bandmate with the same level of admiration as the audience.
+The humor of the previous tracks broke into softness as the hundreds of voices in the room sang along to the title lyric of the next track, “I Wish It Didn’t Bother Me.”
+Ben stood a few feet back as Josh performed the whole song stripped back, nodding his head and whispering the lyrics as he watched his bandmate with the same level of admiration as the audience.

 That tenderness evaporated as quickly as it came as Josh broke his vocal melody to a deadpan announcement, “James Bay is a guy I’ve decided I have beef with for absolutely no reason—lovely guy,” initiating none other than their more popular track “James Bay’s Hat”.
-It's less of a diss track and more a surreal character study, poking fun at celebrity polish and fragile ego, with a wink.
-Ben’s shirt was gone by the second verse, and so was any other sense of restraint in the audience and on stage.
+It's less of a diss track and more a surreal character study, poking fun at celebrity polish and fragile ego through a grin.
+Ben’s shirt was gone by the second verse, and so was any other sense of restraint throughout the audience and on stage.

-Both members were now shirtless, drenched, and unstoppable as the synths of “Caesar”’ started to pulse.
+Both members were now shirtless, drenched, and unstoppable as Caesar’s synths started to pulse.
 The bassline hummed through the floor as the crowd vibrated while awaiting the drop.
 When “Dog Dribble” hit, the room detonated.
 The crowd matched every thrash and vocal quirk, an uncommon sight at Baby’s All Right on a Thursday, where the too-cool audience usually keeps their composure.

-After being manhandled by the front row, their exit was swift: one last guitar stab, no false goodbye, no encore – just the disco ball spinning above an elated crowd.
-Familiar faces, (I had often seen more unimpressed than not) were now lit up like they’d just remembered why they left their apartments in the first place.
+After being manhandled by the front row and inducing whiplash upon themselves, Getdown Services swiftly exited the stage after one last guitar stab, no encore, no false goodbye.
+Just the disco ball spinning above an elated crowd, with familiar faces I had seen more unimpressed than not—now lit up like they’d just remembered why they even left their apartments in the first place.

 Walking out, my usual idea of “cool” had been reset.
 Getdown Services didn’t posture or perform authenticity — they just were.
 Two Brits in basketball shorts, fully charged, having the time of their lives with a crowd that met them halfway.
 If that’s what they bring to a debut U.S. show, I can only imagine the chaos that awaits them upon their return to Bristol.

-Check out the setlist and Gallery by Tommy Krause below!
+Check out the setlist and Photo Gallery below!

 All photos of Getdown Services by Tommy Krause